alicevillar/sfa_api/README.md

 ## 3.1.
 How to use SFA

-The file [server.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/server.py_)contains simple instructions on how to switch the system to run the monolithic and microservice architecture.
+The file [server.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/server.py_) contains simple instructions on how to switch the system to run the monolithic and microservice architecture.
 Here goes a small summary how to use them step-by-step.

  :round_pushpin: Monolithics Architecture Step-by-step:
 >  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.